exlunaproject/underscript/README.md

 There is no need to install third-party components in the IDE - you can just add the dependencies listed above to the library path and hit compile.
 It currently compiles under D7 and possibly Lazarus with adaptations.

 A XE-compatible version is still a work in progress and not available at the moment.
-We also would love to see a C++ port of this library.
+We also would love to see a C port of this library.

 ## License & Credits